BrendoAlmeida/Geminify/README.md

 - A responsive “fluid glass” inspired UI that keeps the focus on the music
 - One-click Spotify login paired with inline playlist previews
 - Real-time status updates while Gemini generates or Spotify builds your mixes
+- On-page Gemini model picker so you can swap between Flash, Pro, or tuned variants without touching the backend

 ## How It Works